-The School Nurse is available throughout the school day and, in addition, there are many First Aid Trained staff on each school site.
+The School Nurse is available throughout the school day and, in addition, there are many First Aid trained staff on each school site.
 The Nurse provides help and support for pupils with specific medical conditions and those who are injured or become ill during the school day.
-She does not operate a sick bay for ill pupils or act as a substitute for parental care.
-Please do not send your daughter to school if she is unwell.
-Not only is it an unpleasant experience for the child, it can cause viruses and infections to spread rapidly throughout the School population.
-If your daughter becomes unwell we will contact you, therefore please ensure that your contact details, including emergency contacts, are kept up to date.
+Unfortunately, it is not possible for pupils to stay in the Welfare Centre for long periods of time if they are unwell.
+Please do not send your daughter to School if she is ill, not only can it be upsetting for them, but it can also cause viruses and infections to spread rapidly throughout the school population.
+If your daughter becomes unwell, and needs collecting from School, we will contact you, therefore, please ensure that your contact details, including emergency contacts, are kept up to date.
+Please report to reception to collect your daughter.